 The HTF extension clarifies that an understatement of gross income caused by an overstatement of unrecovered cost (or other basis) is an omission of gross income that’s subject to a six-year statute of limitations.
 The change effectively overrides the U.S. Supreme Court’s decision in Home Concrete & Supply LLC that an overstatement of basis isn’t an omission of gross income subject to the six-year statute of limitations (S. Ct.
 No. 11-139).

 Pension Fund Transfer Extension

 The HTF extension gives businesses four more years to transfer excess pension plan assets from ongoing defined benefit plans to retiree health plans and group term life insurance accounts.
 Previously, businesses had until 2021 to make these transfers.
-Now, as stated in the Vitality Life Insurance Review 2019, the transfers must be completed by the end of 2025.
+Now, the transfers must be completed by the end of 2025.

 More Changes Underway

 The highway fund is set to expire again on October 29.
 In the meantime, Congress hopes to enact a long-term highway fund extension that may be funded by additional tax law provisions.
 Contact your tax adviser for more information on the tax-related provisions of the Surface Transportation and Veterans Health Care Choice Improvement Act and any future transportation funding legislation.